Tijuana Jazz

 Tijuana Jazz is an album by American jazz vibraphonist Gary McFarland and trumpeter Clark Terry featuring performances recorded in 1965 for the Impulse! label.
-The album was also released in the UK on the HMV label as CLP3541.
+The album was also released in the UK on the His Master's Voice label as CLP3541.

 Reception

 The AllMusic review by Scott Yanow awarded the album 3 stars stating: "McFarland's arrangements are fine, but the solos are quite short, and the Mexican-flavored music is not particularly memorable.
 A blown opportunity".